-Health care reform legislation has significantly altered the landscape for obtaining and providing health care benefits.
-PPC's Guide to Health Care Reform provides practical, easy-to-understand guidance on the key provisions of the Affordable Care Act, which affects nearly all individuals and many employers.
-You can use this Guide to familiarize yourself with the legislation's provisions and the thousands of pages of regulations and guidance that have been issued.
+The Affordable Care Act and recent health care reform legislation has significantly altered the landscape for obtaining and providing health care benefits.
+PPC's Guide to Health Care Reform provides practical, easy-to-understand guidance on the key provisions of the many legislative changes in the last several years that affect nearly all individuals and many employers.
+You can use this Guide to familiarize yourself with health care legislation's provisions and the thousands of pages of regulations and guidance that have been issued.
 The Guide will enable you to help your clients capitalize on opportunities and avoid or minimize penalties and other costs brought on by health care reform.

 Topics discussed include: